min2ha/ukwa-site/content/target/40144/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Steven Jenkins on Twitter (Green Party candidate for Torfaen)

 Steven Jenkins is the Green Party candidate for Torfaen at the 2016 National Assembly Election.